NeoTech-Software/Android-Retainable-Tasks/README.md

 Android-Retainable-Tasks is an easy to use mini-library for easy asynchronous background tasking with callback support to the UI.
 This library is based on the Android `AsyncTask` implementation but with support for retaining tasks and therefore surviving configuration changes (orientation).

+*Key features:*

+ - Light weight
+ - Same Task API on all Android versions, based on the Marshmallow AsyncTask implementation.
+ - Simple API
+ - Supports API 9+ <sub>(or 11+ if you not use the support library based classes)</sub>

 **Add it to your project**

 Android-Retainable-Tasks is available on jCenter, just add the following compile dependency to your modules build.gradle file.